 Skip the grocery delivery, park, collect groceries, and opt for good old-fashioned in-store shopping.

 Although some people swear that ordering groceries online saves them money, it may be the opposite for you.

-Decide on this option, especially if you both tend to avoid the grocery list.
+Decide on this option, especially if you both avoid the grocery list.

-Perhaps some time away from in-store shopping may shed new light on whether you need $800 each month.
+Perhaps some time away from in-store shopping may shed new light on whether you need $800 monthly.

 If you find stepping away from in-store shopping is making a big difference, and you have money left, perhaps it’s a better option.

 Some retired couples may enjoy social interactions when visiting the grocery store.